richardlynnchild/dealer/README.md

 To install all required python packages use `pip3 install -r requirements.txt`

 ## Positivity Ratings
-Positivity rating is defined as the number of positive words divided by the total number of words in the review.
-For example is a review contains 20 positive words and is 80 words long, then the positivity rating would be **0.25**.
+Positivity rating is defined as the number of positive words in a review divided by the total number of words in the review.
+For example, if a review contains 20 positive words and is 80 words long, then the positivity rating would be **0.25**.

 A text file of "positive" words has been included in this project.
 It was taken